andyret26/otm/README.md

 ## Description

 O!tm is a tool to help Osu! tournament organizers manage their tournaments.
 It is designed to be easy to use and to provide a wide range of features to help you run your tournament smoothly.
+It also provides a easy-to-understand overview over tournemants for participants

 Application: [O!tm](https://osu-tm.vercel.app)